seqcode/multigps/README.md

 Major History:
 --------------

+Version 0.73 (2017-02-07): Minor update that includes support for full-genome FASTA files in --seq option.

 Version 0.72 (2016-11-23): First release in this repo.
 Fixed several bugs for stability.

 Version 0.5 (2014-03-01): Initial release with publication.
 This version predates the current repo, but code is archived here: http://mahonylab.org/software/multigps